dikortis/LetsTalkETC/Episodes/Episode_5.md

-details on this as soon as I'm gonna you know I'm going to be introducing them the whole team to the cold community pretty soon so as soon as I have all the details i'll definitely be letting you guys know also if you guys have cool ideas about how the community can
+details on this as soon as I'm gonna you know I'm going to be introducing them the whole team to the cold community pretty soon as I have all the details i'll definitely be letting you guys know also if you guys have cool ideas about how the community can